giobauermeister/RaspberryPiPeopleCounter/README.md

 # RaspberryPiPeopleCounter
-People counting using raspberryPi or  a video stream
+People counting using raspberryPi or  a video stream.

+This is still under construction...